The End? The struggle is real

 For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 How much freedom do we have in Christ?
 What may we do with our freedom?
 These are the questions that the church in Thyatira grappled with towards the end of the first century.
-Plagued by trials and temptations under tyrannical Roman rule, John penned words of comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.
+Plagued by trials and temptations under tyrannical Roman rule, John penned words of comfort and correction to this and six other churches in Asia Minor about our victory in Christ; the circular letter is known as the Revelation of Christ.

 Collage_Thyatira

 Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols, and thirdly, because of the perverse nature of these communal meals.
-And this was the contentious issue for the church in Thyatira at the time of John’s writing.
+And this was a contentious issue for the church in Thyatira at the time of John’s writing.

 The letter of Christ to the church in Thyatira is the longest and sternest of all seven letters to the churches (Revelation 2:18-28).